 Among other pursuits, she runs a project that uses storytelling and art to challenge dominant narratives called Stories of Ours, and she recently made the jump to self-employment.
 She has performed stories at High Stakes Storytelling, Stories We Don’t Tell, and SeeSaw Storytelling, as well as on her own show.
 Her writing focuses on personal storytelling, poetry (which she shared with us all at our Open Mic night in November!) and increasingly speculative fiction.

 When she’s not writing, she is writing in her head, hungrily absorbing other peoples’ words and art, and continually evolving her practice with Stories of Ours.
 Erin has a background in Urban Studies, Human Geography and History, forming the foundation for her interest in how power dynamics manifest physically and socially through space and time.

 As Writer In Residence at Firefly, she’s looking forward to examining her craft as a writer and filling her life with the beauty of this community.

-When she’s not writing, she is listening to audiobooks of Black speculative fiction organizes a Black youth oral history theatre project she founded three years ago called INTERGENERACIAL.
+When she’s not writing, she is listening to audiobooks of Black speculative fiction and organizing a Black youth oral history theatre project she founded three years ago, called INTERGENERACIAL.

 As Writer In Residence at Firefly, she’s looking forward to silent writing time in the beautiful Firefly studio and making her first Messy Beautiful Pages video.